nnirror/facet/README.md

 	- example:
 		- `new $('example').sine(1,32).scale(36,90).round().note();`
 		- `new $('example').sine(1,random(32,100,1)).scale(36,random(52,100,1)).prob(random()).nonzero().round().note().on();`
+---
 - **cc** ( _controller_number_ = 70, _channel_ = 0 )
 	- sends a MIDI cc event bound to controller # `controller_number` for every value in the FacetPattern's data.
 	- _Note_: This function is automatically scaled into cc data, so you can supply it a FacetPattern between 0 and 1.
 	- The `channel` argument by default sends the MIDI out all channels (channel 0).
 It can be set to any channel between 1-16.
 	- example:
 		- `new $('example').drunk(64,mousey).cc().on();`
+---
 - **pitchbend** ( _channel_ = 0 )
 	- sends a MIDI pitch bend event for every value in the FacetPattern's data.
 	- The `channel` argument by default sends the MIDI out all channels (channel 0).
 It can be set to any channel between 1-16.
 	- _Note_: This function is automatically scaled into pitch bend data, so you can supply it a FacetPattern between 0 and 1.
 	- example:
 		- `new $('example').pitchbend(64,random()).scale(0,127).cc();`

-### Hooks

-- **on** ( _FacetPattern_ = 0 )
-	- Reruns the command at however many positions are specified in _FacetPattern_, as the global transport steps through a whole note.
-	- _FacetPattern_ should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the code should rerun, given the number of steps.
-	- With no arguments, the command will regenerate at point 0, i.e. at the beginning of each whole note.
-You can supply a number, array, or FacetPattern as the argument.
-	- Hit `[ctrl + c]` to delete all hooks.
-You should see a message indicate successful deletion in the browser.
-	- Hit `[ctrl + f]` to toggle between muting and un-muting all hooks.
-You should see a message indicating the current status in the browser.